-- selfunc=function\name
+- selfunc=function_name

 - selconst=integer

-- costfunc=function\name
+- costfunc=function_name

-- percall\cost=integer
+- percall_cost=integer

-For more information on cost or selectivity modifiers, see IBM Informix User-Defined Routines and Data Types Developer's Guide.
+For more information about cost or selectivity modifiers, see the IBM Informix User-Defined Routines and Data Types Developer's Guide.

-User-Defined Statistics for UDTs
+User-defined statistics for UDTs

 Because information about the nature and use of a user-defined data type (UDT) is not available to the database server, it cannot collect distributions or the colmin and colmax information (found in the syscolumns system catalog table) for a UDT.
 Instead, you can create a special function that populates these statistics.

 The database server runs the statistics collection function when you execute UPDATE STATISTICS.

-For more information on the importance of updating statistics, see "Statistics Held for the Table and Index" on page 10-18.
-For information on improving performance, see "Updating Statistics for Columns with User-Defined Data Types" on page 13-13.
+For more information about the importance of updating statistics, see "Statistics held for the table and index" on page 10-19.
+For information about improving performance, see "Updating statistics for columns with user-defined data types" on page 13-16.

-Negator Functions
+Negator functions

 A negator function takes the same arguments as its companion function, in the same order, but returns the Boolean complement.
 That is, if a function returns TRUE for a given set of arguments, its negator function returns FALSE when passed the same arguments, in the same order.

 In certain cases, the database server can process a query more efficiently if the sense of the query is reversed.
 That is, "Is x greater than y?" changes to "Is y less than or equal to x?"